1.3.2 Bylaws of the Board of Trustees

 Section 1: Active Membership

 The board is a self-perpetuating board.
 The board may not have fewer than twelve members nor more than thirty-five.
-In addition, the president of the College shall be an active member ex officio.
+The president of the College shall be an active member ex officio.

 The board will include two alumni trustees.
-These members may be elected by the board upon the recommendation of the Trusteeship Committee.
+These members may be elected by the board upon the recommendation of the Governance Committee.

-The membership of the board will include one member of the College faculty, one member of the student body and one member of the College staff.
+The membership of the board will include one member of the College faculty, one member of the student body (who shall be at least 18 years of age) and one member of the College staff.
 These members may be elected by the board upon the recommendation of the Trusteeship Committee.

 Section 2: Honorary Membership